KevinH48264/autoscious-carbon-capture/knowledge_base/README.md

 - Edit and run generate_viz.ipynb Pre-processing step 3 and use process_keywords instead of process_papers or edit and run update_taxonomy_reclassify_keywords.py (under development, currently just reclassifies from the start instead of from lowest confidence score)

 ## 7. For reorganizing taxonomy
+- Edit and run reorganize_taxonomy.py

 ## 8. For adding confidence scores to classification ids

-## 8. For generating edges
+- Edit and run add_keyword_class_scores.py

-## 9. For adapting taxonomy to be more structured
+## 9. For generating taxonomy JSON
+- TODO

+## 10. For generating edges
+- TODO